ProximaNova/Booru-mass-editor/README.md

 * Get the form to display automatically instead of having to click "Edit" to unhide it - done, I think
 * Other stuff: this script is not finished
 * Regular expression replacements and removals at `&id=` pages
+* Test and maybe fix at rule34.xxx, Gelbooru.com, etc.

 ## Trends and information